-Commerce City believes an accessible, effective, and accountable education system supplies our municipality with an educated, well-trained community and workforce prepared for the new economy, which will allow existing businesses to expand and attract new business investment to our city.
+Commerce City believes an accessible, effective, and accountable education system supplies our municipality with an educated, well-trained community and workforce, which will allow existing businesses to expand and attract new business investment to our city.
 With two school districts and a state charter school, the city believes education is a community-wide value and the most effective programs are partnerships among our educational institutions, local stakeholders and local government.
-The city supports ensuring all students obtain a quality P12 and post-secondary education to meet performance standards and continued state funding of local school districts, finding opportunities to address the negative factor and eliminating further cuts as a result of TABOR.
+The city supports ensuring all students obtain a quality P12 and postsecondary education to meet performance standards and continued state funding of local school districts, finding opportunities to address the negative factor and eliminating further cuts as a result of TABOR.